 And with its lead management and CRM tools, you can track your leads pipeline from one place.
-Taking leads on a journey from initial interest through to signed proposal can be streamlined and simplified with WorkflowMax.
+Taking leads on a journey from initial interest through to a signed proposal can be streamlined and simplified with WorkflowMax.
 If you have sales staff, you can track how they are performing by assessing how many of their leads convert to customers and the value of the customers they are bringing in.
 WorkflowMax makes costing jobs easier as you can access data from similar jobs, meaning you’re less likely to underquote a job and be stuck delivering an unprofitable project.
 And with more than thirty add-ons, WorkflowMax can integrate with other cloud-based software tools that produce financial reports, track expenses, manage payroll, schedule staff shifts and much more.

 Simple versus complex

 As you can see, WorkflowMax offers a lot more features and functionality than Xero Projects.
 But with that complexity comes difficulty.
 It’s not a system you can set up easily yourself.
 In contrast, Xero Projects is quite easy to get started on your own, if you have basic cloud software experience (such as Xero).
 If you’ve no plans for extensive growth and can’t see yourself using many features of WorkflowMax, you may find yourself happily using Xero Projects for years without issue.
-However, as a growing business with intention to increase sales, revenue and staff numbers, you may find yourself outgrowing Xero Projects in it’s current form within a few years.
+However, as a growing business with the intention to increase sales, revenue and staff numbers, you may find yourself outgrowing Xero Projects in its current form within a few years.

 If you’re small, you might be tempted to start with Xero Projects and move on to WorkflowMax later as your business grows.
 However, there is no path in place to enable simple migration from one to the other.
 (Or back again, if your business is scaling down in its twilight years.)
 So, it may be wiser to start with WorkflowMax while you’re still small, building in the functionality along the way, rather than going through the hassle of upgrading to WorkflowMax in the middle of a complex growth stage.